I’ve been a vet for a quarter century now. Over that time I’ve seen just about everything go wrong that can.

 Anything over 26 degrees is too hot for a dog to run around for very long.
 Anything over 35 and they need a cool place to rest.
 Even less for flat-faced and long-haired dogs.

 Take water with you on warm days but also make sure the water supply at home can’t run out or be knocked over.
+And consider clipping dogs with thick coats.

 - Paralysis ticks in eastern Australia